What if we told you that there was a treatment that could smooth, plump and rejuvenate your skin?

 - Clinical hands-on training for real world experience with PRP injections.

-Learn to Inject PRP at National Laser Institute
+PRP Training at National Laser Institute

-Did you know if you are a nurse, doctor or medical professional, you can learn cosmetic injectable treatments like PRP, Botox and dermal fillers in just 1-2 weeks with training from National Laser Institute?
+Did you know if you are a nurse, physician or medical professional, you can learn cosmetic injectable treatments like PRP, Botox and dermal fillers in just 1-2 weeks with training from National Laser Institute?

 Our CE/CME courses are designed to give you the most in-depth knowledge of some of the most popular medical aesthetics treatments!